simeononsecurity/simeononsecurity.ch/content/articles/common-mistakes-while-using-a-vpn/index.en.md

 ### ### Disable WebRTC

 WebRTC is a technology used by web browsers to enable real-time communication, such as video conferencing and file sharing.
-However, WebRTC can also be used to leak your real IP address, even if you are using a VPN.
+However, WebRTC can also be used to leak your real IP address, even if you're using a VPN.

 To disable WebRTC in your web browser, you can install an extension like **WebRTC Control** for Chrome or **Disable WebRTC** for Firefox.